Ye Maaya Chesave: Soundtrack

 Rahman won his first Filmfare Award in Telugu for this album.
 Rahman reused the same tunes for the Hindi remake of the film (Ekk Deewana Tha), also directed by Gautham Menon.

 Reception

 A critic from Rediff.com wrote that "this feel-good film is a must watch especially for those fond of love stories".
 A critic from The Times of India wrote that "More than the familiar plot of boy-meets-the-girl, director Gautam Menon tactfully works around the initial hiccups, scepticism and charming trepidation of first love".
 Jeevi of Idlebrain.com wrote that "This film has all the ingredients for a movie to remain as a timeless classic".

 Awards and nominations

 Legacy

 The scene where Jessie addresses Karthik as her brother is parodied in the film Sudigadu (2012).
 The title of the film inspired a similarly named film Ye Mantram Vesave (2018) starring Vijay Deverakonda.
 A film titled Kundanapu Bomma, based on the song from this film, released in 2016.
+The sequence when Karthik (Naga Chaitanya) leans on the gate when he is in love with Jessie in the song "Ee Hridayam" is parodied by Viva Harsha in Nenorakam (2017).